alipay/agentUniverse/docs/guidebook/en/5_1_2_K8S_Deployment.md

 # High Availability Deployment with K8S
 AgentUniverse provides standard working environment images, designed to support containerized deployments on Kubernetes (K8S) clusters.
-This guide will show you how to utilize these working environment images to deploy and set up a high-availability cluster on K8S.
+This guide will show you how to utilize these working environment images to deploy and set up a cluster on K8S.
 Official K8S Documentation: [Kubernetes Setup Documentation](https://kubernetes.io/docs/setup/)

 ## 1. Resource Configuration